INTRODUCTION TO OUR STAFF

 Lindsay has over 15 years of experience in the healthcare field working with children, young women, expectant mothers, couples, and individuals experiencing a wide range of mental and emotional issues including trauma, grief, loss, anxiety, and depression.
 She completed her Bachelor’s degree in Psychology from Messiah College and her Master’s degree in Professional Counseling from Liberty University.
 In 2007.
 She has worked with the elementary student population in guidance counseling and provided academic and emotional support to school-age children in after-school enrichment programs in Center City, Philadelphia.
 In 2009 and 2017, she worked within pregnancy centers in both inner city Baltimore and here on the Eastern Shore of Maryland.
 These opportunities afforded me the privilege of serving and supporting children, teens, single mothers, and couples facing various issues including abuse, neglect, trauma, unplanned pregnancy, abortions, domestic violence, relational problems, anxiety, and depression.
 From 2017 to 2019 Lindsay had the tremendous opportunity to serve and support homeless children and adults through local Christian Shelters in the Salisbury community.
 Through this group therapy work, she was able to help individuals define and establish healthy boundaries, acquire positive communication and conflict resolution skills, and develop a deeper sense of self-worth and belonging through art, play, and talk therapy.

-Ellen is a licensed mental health therapist with 13 years experience working with adults, children, and families.
-Ellen has earned an associate’s degree in early childhood education from Delaware Technical and Community College and completed her bachelor’s and master’s degree in social work from Salisbury University.
-She uses an eclectic approach and is passionate about connecting with and encouraging others to overcome any issue.
+Ellen has over 13 year’s experience in the mental health field working with adults, children, couples and families.
+Ellen earned an associate’s degree in early childhood education from Delaware Technical and Community College and completed her bachelor’s and master’s degree in social work from Salisbury University.
+She enjoys a person-centered approach and is passionate about connecting with and encouraging others to overcome life’s challenges.
 She frequently utilizes Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Solution Focused Brief Therapy and Eye Movement De-sensitization and Reprocessing (EMDR).
-Staying in contact with one another is vital to ensure a good therapeutic experience.
-LifeMark will continue to work with you until you have met your therapeutic goals unless you decide to discontinue, or you are unable to make progress for some other reason.

 Nacole has worked with children, youth, and families in various capacities for more than 15 years.
 She earned a Bachelor's degree in Psychology from Notre Dame of Maryland University and a Master's degree from West Virginia University in Clinical Rehabilitation and Mental Health Counseling and is a Licensed Graduate Professional Counselor as well as a National Certified Counselor.
 Nacole currently works full-time as a Vocational Rehabilitation Counselor for the State of MD, and will be offering counseling services on a part-time basis at LifeMark.
 Her prior experience has been in local government youth service agencies, the school system, church pastoral care, mental health case management for families, and most recently vocational rehabilitation for transition age youth and young adults.
 Her counseling approach will focus on goals that we establish together, and her service delivery will be creative, client-centered, and compassionate, in a relaxed setting.